The New York City Educational Construction Fund (ECF) is proposing the following project for development:

 The community board review period for these certified applications began on January 26, 2017 and must be completed by March 27, 2017.

-** Community Board 11 will hold a public hearing on these land use applications during is Full Board meeting on February 21, 2017. **
+** Community Board 11 held a public hearing on these land use applications during is Full Board meeting on February 21, 2017. **

 CB11 hosted presentations and discussions: